Types of Wheelchairs

 Manual wheelchairs

-By controlling the push rims, users can also turn left or right and negotiate small dips and rises that lie ahead.
-To operate manual wheelchairs successfully, however, users must have a good standard of muscular ability and coordination in their arms and shoulders.
+By controlling the push rims, users can also turn left or right and negotiate small dips and rises in their paths.
+Manual wheelchairs are best used by people with good muscular strength and coordination in their arms and shoulders.

 Alternative methods of propulsion include foot pedals and levers worked by hand.